The Complete Guide to GDPR Compliance Software

 Rather than seeing GDPR as a burden, smart organizations leverage compliance software to reduce risk, strengthen data governance, and gain the trust of customers.
 They turn regulatory requirements into an opportunity to improve operations.
 With the right GDPR tools, your business can also realize benefits beyond just avoiding penalties.

-Capabilities and Solutions
+Core GDPR Software Capabilities and Solutions

-Data Discovery and Mapping
+Comprehensive Data Discovery and Mapping

 Data mapping and discovery is essential for understanding personal data flows and ensuring compliance across all systems.

-• Built-in questionnaires to evaluate compliance maturity
+• Provides pre-built questionnaires and assessment templates to evaluate an organization's current GDPR compliance maturity level.

 Continuous assessments allow organizations to proactively improve compliance controls before an incident occurs.